Cottagecore. Barbiecore. Plazacore. Fairycore. Weirdcore. Normcore. If you can imagine it, there’s a -core for it.

 Jesus opened the door to reality for us.
 Sin gives us a distorted, false, misleading image of the world.
 It draws us into things we don’t even want, keeps us coming back again over and over to what we know will only make us hopeless.
 Sin is the loop.
 Our salvation in Christ is an offering of total freedom from the loop.
 The gospel is a chance to wake up.
 Life in Christ is like walking through the fields you’ve only seen in pictures, wading in oceans that you couldn’t imagine were real.
 God gives us the exact hope and joy and abundant life that corecore shows teens are desperate for.
 They are not just looking away from the internet, they are looking for Jesus.
 And if there is one thing we know, it is that he is eager to be found.

-If you want to dive deeper on these themes, check out the Axis Parent Guide to Smartphone Addiction!
+If you want to dive deeper on these themes, check out our Parent Guide to Smartphone Addiction!